How To Start Predictive Maintenance Program (Ridiculously Simple Guide)

 Regarding software requirements, CMMS will be insanely helpful in creating and running your PdM program by helping you schedule and oversee all maintenance activities.
 From ensuring you have necessary spare parts when you need them to track task progress and maintenance costs.
 More advanced CMMS solutions can even be configured to create tasks depending on the incoming sensor data automatically.
 Here is an example of such a task in Limble CMMS when the vibration rate exceeds your predefined limit:

 In addition to CMMS, some organizations might also need to look into employing advanced predictive analytics that will help them with the creation of necessary predictive models.

 While a lot of condition monitoring sensors can be connected to software like CMMS and give you a constant feed of information, some CM equipment might need manual input and monitoring from the side of your maintenance technicians who need to know how to use it.

 Additionally, no matter which type of maintenance strategies you were using so far, a move towards predictive maintenance will require some workflow changes on the scope of the whole maintenance department.

 This is yet another reason why starting with a pilot project is a good idea – it gives everyone enough time to get familiar with all of the incoming changes.

 A Switch To Predictive Maintenance

-Managers often like to wait for the right time to switch to predictive maintenance, which is understandable considering it can be a big project.
-However, if you are going to wait until the stars align and conditions are picture-perfect, you are going to postpone it forever.
+Managers often like to wait for the right time to switch to predictive maintenance, which is understandable, considering it can be a big project.
+However, if you are going to wait until the stars align and conditions are picture-perfect, you will postpone it forever.